szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 As a data type, a __string__ is simply a series of alphanumeric characters, meaning it can combine both numbers and text into a phrase.
 Strings are mostly used for displaying or recognizing a series of text in your programs.
 You have actually already encountered a string--in the `console.log("Hello, World!");` command you ran above, everything enclosed in the double-quotation marks (namely, `Hello, World!`) is considered a string.
 In the `"5" == "5"` example you just saw, each 5 is actually considered a _string_, rather than a number, because they are enclosed in quotation marks.

-Just like with numbers, you can simply type a string (for instance, `Hello, World!"`) into the console and it will repeat your string back to you.
+Just like with numbers, you can simply type a string (for instance, `"Hello, World!"`) into the console and it will repeat your string back to you.
 It is important to note that were you to add a number to the string, e.g., `"Hello, World in the Year 3030!";`, the entire phrase would still be considered a string and _not_ a number.
-This is because you have enclosed it within double-quotation marks, which always indicates a string type.
+This is because you have enclosed it within double-quotation marks, which always indicates a `string` type.

 It's worth noting that you can use both single- <kbd>'</kbd> and double-quotation <kbd>"</kbd> marks to identify a string.
 It is important, however, to keep your use consistent.
 For instance, if you were to write `"Hello, World!'`, beginning the phrase with double-quotes and ending with a single-quote, you will receive a `SyntaxError` (we'll cover how to deal with errors in a bit more detail later).
 It is best practice to primarily use double-quotes, as this allows you to use single-quotes _within_ a phrase without the console throwing errors.
 For example, `"It is Jill's birthday."` is a perfectly valid expression, while `'It is Jill's birthday.'` is not.